carbon-language/carbon-lang/docs/project/goals.md

 sense.
 We specifically are interested in dealing with the time-oriented aspects of software built in this language.
-We need to be prepared for substantive changes in priority over the next decade, on par with the changes experienced in the 2010s: 10x scaling of engineering organizations, mobile, cloud, diversification of platforms and architectures, and so on.
+We need to be prepared for substantive changes in priority over the next decade, on par with the changes experienced in the 2010s: 10x scaling of software organizations, mobile, cloud, diversification of platforms and architectures, and so on.

 **Support maintaining and evolving software written in Carbon for decades.** The life expectancy of some software will be long and the software will not be